 19A.
 Act not to apply to new credit contracts

-(1) Subject to subsection (2), this Act does not apply to a credit contract made on or after the commencement of section 13 of the Consumer Credit (Western Australia) Act 1996 (in this section and section 19B called “the commencement day”).
+(1) Subject to subsection (2), this Act does not apply to a credit contract made on or after the commencement of section 13 of the Consumer Credit (Western Australia) Act 1996 (in this section and section 19B called the commencement day).

 (2) This Act applies to —